 Sound travels much faster in water (approximately 1500 ms-1) than in air (340 ms-1).
 Since water is a relatively incompressible, dense medium, the pressure associated with underwater sound tends to be much higher than in air.
+As an example, background noise levels in the sea of 130 dB re 1 μ Pa for UK and Irish coastal waters are not uncommon (Nedwell et al., 2003; Nedwell et al., 2007).

 It should be noted that stated underwater noise levels should not be confused with noise levels in air, which use a different scale.